-Two Scholar Biography Presentations (20%) Twice during the semester you will select one of the scholars we’re reading for that day and give a 12-minute Powerpoint/Prezie presentation in which you tell us about their lives and their scholarly trajectory.
+One Scholar Biography Presentation (20%) Once during the semester you will select one of the scholars we’re reading for that day and give a 12-minute Powerpoint/Prezie presentation in which you tell us about their lives and their scholarly trajectory.

-Due Date: it varies, depending on which scholars you choose.
+Due Date: it varies, depending on which scholar you choose.